Written by: Drew Canole

 Exercise is awesome.
 Don’t let anyone try to convince you otherwise.
 Moving your body is a beautiful way to create health in your body, mind and soul.
 Exercise can increase your well-being, happiness level and your lust for life.

-Exercise is not only fun, but it is also non-negotiable for your health and well-being.
+Being actvie is not only fun, but it is also non-negotiable for your health and well-being.
 Read on to learn more about the benefits of exercise, different forms of exercise and how to fuel your body properly when exercising.

 “All great thoughts are conceived while walking” - Friedrich Nietzsche

-Exercise is not a useless drag, but rather, it is a non-negotiable must with countless benefits.
+Making time to workout is not a useless drag, but rather, it is a non-negotiable must with countless benefits.
 It is actually fun too, but we will get to that later.
 Let’s look at the many benefits of exercise first:

 Control Your Weight